Kong/kongponents/docs/components/tree-list.md

 ## Events

-- `@change` - Emitted when there is a change to the root level items
+- `@change` - emitted when there is a change to the root level items
   - returns `items` - an array of tree items
-- `@child-change` - Emitted when an item is added or removed at the non-root level
+- `@child-change` - emitted when an item is added or removed at the non-root level
   - returns `parent` - id of the parent item; `children` - an array of tree items
   - **Note:** two separate `child-change` events will fire if an item is moved from one parent to another
-- `@selected` - Emitted when you click (and don't drag-n-drop) an item; returns the selected item's data
+- `@selected` - emitted when you click (and don't drag) an item; returns the selected item's data

 <div>
   <KLabel>Selected: </KLabel> {{ mySelection && mySelection.name || '' }}